Anton Mitov: Biography

-In 1896, he was one of the co-founders of the National Academy of Arts in Sofia, where he taught art history, drawing and perspective.
-He served two terms as its Director, from 1912 to 1918, and from 1924 to 1927.
+In 1896, he was one of the co-founders of the National Academy of Art in Sofia, where he taught art history, drawing and perspective.
+He served two terms as its director, from 1912 to 1918, and from 1924 to 1927.
 In 1898, he was part of a team of artists that decorated the Alexander Nevsky Cathedral.
 One of the first Bulgarian painters to exhibit internationally, he played a decisive role in dispelling the image of his country as a cultural backwater.

 He was also active in the nation's political and cultural life, making contributions to many newspapers such as Balkan Dawn, Evening Post and World as well as the magazine Art (usually under pseudonyms, such as "Tonino" and "Arnold").
 He also lectured extensively and did book illustrations (those for Under the Yoke by Ivan Vazov are, perhaps, best known).

 Among his works are the first seascapes painted in Bulgaria, although he specialized in genre art and portraits.
 A street in Plovdiv is named after him.
 His brother Georgi was also a well-known painter.